jiayue92-2/IOTdocs_en/source/hardware_design.rst

 4.3 Crystal Routing
 ~~~~~~~~~~~~~~~~~~~

-Pay attention to the following aspects, regarding to the PCB crystal routing:
+Pay attention to the following aspects regarding the PCB crystal routing:

 \1.
 The clock of crystal must be in the top layer.
 Do not do it trans-layer or crossly.
 Use GND shielding.